What is the Regional Peer-Supported Learning Centre?

 Typical structure of a PSLG session

-- Share news items of relevance to module
+- Share news items of relevance to the module

 - Brief summary of main points from each of their week's lectures

-- Check previously agreed topic for discussion and agree items for discussion
+- Check previously agreed topic for discussion and agree on items for discussion

 - Small group discussion or pair work.
 Plenary feedback from each small group/pair facilitated by PSLG Leader

-- Whole group agrees topic for discussion next week
+- Whole group agrees on topic for discussion next week

 What are the benefits of PSLG?